aleph2c/learning_xslt_with_python/README.md

 This is one example, of many, of how the XSLT community lacks empathy for beginners.
-When their documentation is written correctly, it is excessively formal and uses domain specific terminology to explain itself; it is written for them, not for someone trying to understand something new.
-There aren't enough examples and this is an unforced error.
+When their documentation is written correctly, it is excessively formal and uses domain-specific terminology to explain itself; it is written for them, not for someone trying to understand something new.
+There aren't enough examples, so you will have to make your own.
+One of the main challenges you will face writing XSLT, coming from a Python background, is to stop thinking like a procedural programmer and start thinking like a functional programmer.

-It is rational to choose an inferior data transformation technology, because it is cheaper to understand than XSLT.
-Saxonica and the other XML companies are leaving a lot of money on the table because of their snobbery.
-They would do well to invest in some jargonaughts to bring their concepts down from the heights (Martin Honnen would be perfect for this), and write lots of working examples.
-XSLT should have easily won as a data-transformation technology.
-Ansible/Jinja2/Erb/JSON/YAML should not exist.
-I predict that someone will build a wrapper-business/compiler around XSLT and take all the money that is currently sitting as potential energy.  (like what Docker did to Linux containerization or Elixir is doing to Erlang).
+To force a functional mindset and to provide yourself a prototypical example:

+- Write out Python versions of the XSLT XPath functional part of your program before you tackle it directly in XSLT, but
+- Never over-write a Python variable once it is written.
+This will force you to write things recursively.

+Use the Python debugger or whatever other tools you have to step in and debug any issues you encounter.
+Once you have this functional Python example working, you can ask ChatGPT to translate your Python program into XSLT.
+This translation will be a mess, and it will not run, but it will solve many of the syntax challenges you will have.
+If you need an advanced XPath search expression, use the ``try xpath`` command tool provided by this package to set your template's context and debug your XPath pattern against the XML document you are trying to parse (this command tool is documented below).
+Use your generated examples as references, and type in your XSLT program using your snippets.
+Then use the `try ex` command tools provided by this package and dial it in until it works.

 Also, to learn XSLT 3.0 you need to be able to see its xsl compiler errors.
 As I said before, ``saxonche`` isn't documented.
 I spent a long time trying to figure out how to get compiler errors working with a threadable ``saxonche`` and eventually decided to try something else.
 I downloaded the [zipped java version of saxon](https://github.com/Saxonica/Saxon-HE/blob/be4dd844d935d8d0ef09748490448624abe3c66b/12/source/saxon12-0source.zip), decompressed it and ran it's command line tool: